by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: below the pain threshold

-Start above the ankle joint and apply effleurage with unequally distributed pressure all the way up to the gluteal fold.
+Start above the ankle joint and apply effleurage with unequally distributed pressure up to the gluteal fold.

 b.
 Kneading of the knee flexors and hip adductors